 The Upper East Side is not a place to stay if you are on a budget.
 There aren’t really any cheap hotels here, and the wealthy residents of this part of the city dine in classy and expensive restaurants and drink in the same kinds of bars.
 Of course, this means that if you are treating yourself to a no-expense-spared trip to the city you can stay in some superb hotels here and make the most of the views out over Central Park or the Central River.

-You Should Stay in Upper East Side If you are an art lover; you’re looking for a top-class five-star hotel; you want classy restaurants and sophisticated bars; you want within walking distance to most major museums.
+Stay in Upper East Side If you are an art lover; you’re looking for a top-class five-star hotel; you want classy restaurants and sophisticated bars; you want within walking distance to most major museums.

 Best places to stay in Upper East Side: